Room 4U

 2.3 Phase 1

-Taking the Spanish market as a reference, Android is the most widely used operating system with a 78.8% market share among mobile users.
-However, there is a big difference by age: iOS is more popular among younger users, especially those aged 15 to 34 where iOS has twice the market share of Android.
+In Spain, Android is the most widely used mobile operating system, with a 78.8% market share.
+However, usage varies by age: iOS is more popular among younger people, especially those aged 15 to 34, where it has about twice the market share of Android.

 Mobile